codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 #### Trace Recording Customization

-Trace recording provides a complete information on test execution and includes DOM snapshots, screenshots, and network requests logged during run.
+Trace recording provides complete information on test execution and includes DOM snapshots, screenshots, and network requests logged during run.
 Traces will be saved to `output/trace`

 -   `trace`: enables trace recording for failed tests; trace are saved into `output/trace` folder